-It is commonly found in electrical metering situations, and is designed to allows it to monitor single phase shifting voltages and three-phase terminal voltage.
+It is commonly found in electrical metering situations as a measuring instrument, and is designed to allows it to monitor single phase shifting voltages and three-phase terminal voltage.
 A potential transformer is also a kind of instrument transformer, known as a voltage transformer (VT).
-There is still a primary winding and a transformers high voltage secondary winding.
+There is still a primary winding and a transformer high voltage primary and secondary winding.

-This special type of transformer allows a meter to take readings from electrical service connections with a higher voltage (potential) rating than the meter is normally capable of handling without at potential transformer.
+This special type of transformer allows a meter to take readings from electrical service connections with a higher voltage (potential) rating than the meter is normally capable of handling power factor, without errors of potential transformer.

 The primary terminals can be connected either in line-to-line or in line-to-neutral configuration of voltages ratio.
 Fused transformer models are designated by a suffix of "F" for one fuse or "FF" for two fuses.

 Essentially, there are three various types.
 This includes an electromagnetic type, a capacitor type, and an optical type.
-Optical potential transformers are used in optical equipment applications to measure resistance and reactances.
+Optical potential transformers PT are used in optical equipment applications to measure resistance and reactances.
 The capacitor type of is typically utilized for higher voltages, whereas the electromagnetic device is a wire-round type of transformer.
-Typically, potential transformers combine both burden and accuracy, because they are normally dependent on each other.
+Typically, voltage of the potential transformer combines both burden and accuracy, because they are normally dependent on each other.
 Most potential transformers have smaller cores and windings, compared to regular power transformers.